- Attendance

 Unexcused absences will result in the following consequences:

-2nd absences: One detention, loss of school privileges, and parent/guardian communication.
+2. Second absence: One detention, loss of school privileges, and parent/guardian communication

-3rd and 4th absences: Saturday school, loss of school privileges, and parent/guardian communication.
+3. Third and fourth absences: Saturday school, loss of school privileges, and parent/guardian communication.

-Excessive absences may result in loss of credit for the course.
+5. Excessive absences may result in loss of credit for the course

 There are no school-authorized skip days for any grade level, including seniors.
-Students who choose to declare such a day and not show up for classes will be considered unexcused.
+Students who choose to declare such a day and not show up for classes are considered unexcused.
 The consequences of unexcused absences will be imposed.

-Learning Lunch: Meet in the garage facilitated by Elizabeth and counselors
+Learning Lunch: Meet in the Garage facilitated by the dean of students and counselors

 Pre-Approved Absences

-- Pre-approved absences will be limited to a maximum of five days per school year.
+2. Pre-approved absences are limited to a maximum of five days per school year.
 Families requesting more than five days must receive an administrative waiver.

 School-Related Absences

-- Students have an option to decline participation in school-related activities that take them out of other classes if they feel that missing other classes will create an undue academic hardship.
+2. Students have the option to decline participation in school-related activities that take them out of other classes if they feel that missing other classes creates an undue academic hardship.

 Assembly and Chapel/Focus Time Attendance